isa3d/isa3d/EzDim/Documentation.md

 <img src="https://user-images.githubusercontent.com/88411269/216856990-c7379445-a363-4cf6-a997-085c27e341cb.png" width="500">

-the color section is shared between the dimensions too. .
-If you change the “Number Color”, It changes all of the dimensions number’s color except which dimensions that mark as individual.
-We’ll explain individuality of each dimension along the way.
-Last three colors will multiply with the dimension’s color when they are selected or when we hover mouse or VR-Interactor on number of an object.
-It works with a Lerp function line this :
+The color section is also shared between the dimensions in the ``` EzDimStarter ``` component.
+If you change the "Number Color", it changes the color of all the dimension numbers, except for those dimensions that are marked as individual.
+The individuality of each dimension will be explained along the way.
+The last three colors will multiply with the dimension's color when they are selected or when the mouse or VR-Interactor hovers over the number of an object.
+This is achieved using the following Lerp function:

     if (mouse hovered on a text of a dimension)
          Color = Color.Lerp( numberColor, hoveredTint, 0.5f );

 ---